Featured image of post How to Setup GitLab Private NPM Registry? Best Practices for Multi-Package and Permission Management

 Simple Installation Can easily install and download all packages in the same group.

-Simple Publishing Can easily publish packages to their respective projects, avoiding different packages publishing to the same Registry; each project has its own Registry.
+Simple Publishing Can easily publish packages to their respective projects, avoiding different packages being published to the same Registry, each project has its own Registry.

-Easy Token Management Whether on developer’s computer or CI/CD environment, only need to maintain one set of GITLAB_NPM_TOKEN.
+Easy Token Management Whether on a developer’s computer or in a CI/CD environment, only one set of GITLAB_NPM_TOKEN needs to be maintained.

-Avoid Dependency Errors All private packages are in the same place, npm will definitely find them.
+Avoid Dependency Errors All private packages are in the same place, npm will absolutely not fail to find them.

 Configuration in Action